slatedocs/slate/source/includes/_websocket_api.md

 ```

 ## Positions
 This channel provides updates whenever there is any change in your open positions.
-Need to pass list of product symbols while subscribing. these updates are provided only on change of position.

 A snapshot of current open position will be sent after subscribing a symbol, incremental updates will be sent on trade executions.
-To receive updates on all the contracts, pass ***"all"*** in the symbols list in this format: `{ "symbols": ["all"] }`.
+You need to send the list of symbols for which you would like to subscribe to positions channel.
+You can also subscribe to positions
-To receive updates on a specific contract type, pass contract type in the symbols list.
-For example, to receive updates for put options and futures, refer this: `{"symbols": ["put_options", "futures"]}`.
+updates for category of products by sending category names.
+For example: to receive updates for put options and futures, refer this: `{"symbols": ["put_options", "futures"]}`.
+If you would like to subscribe for all the listed contracts, pass: `{ "symbols": ["all"] }`.

-Please note that if you subscribe to L2 channel without specifying the symbols list, you will not receive any data.
+Please note that if you subscribe to positions channel without specifying the symbols list, you will not receive any data.

 > Positions Sample